 The problem Space:

 Up until this point, a lot of technology has been optimized for people who learn through trial and error - because of this, other learning styles, or people who need additional support or context, have been overlooked.
-My intern projects strived to bridge this gap and make Microsoft products more inclusive for people across learning styles, all while ensuring that our written content was accessible and inclusive to all Microsoft user.
+My intern projects strived to make Microsoft products more inclusive for people across learning styles, all while ensuring that our written content was accessible and inclusive to all Microsoft user.

 Using data to understand intent

 To choose scenarios for my new content area, I used data on raw customer queries to define the scope of the queries I wrote.
 Then, I cross-referenced content that we already had on support.microsoft.com to ensure that my language was consistent and included any relevant call-outs.

 One of the hardest things to learn about interning at Microsoft was focusing on keeping my content concise and conversational.
 My goal was to write friendly UX/UI text that would address the customer's need and problem, but explain this in terms that were supportive and helpful.